 Because of the sensitive nature of working within the drinking water industry, the firm also meticulously tests and disinfects all of its equipment to ensure that there is no danger of contamination to water supplies.

 Panton McLeod, which has offices in the Scottish Borders, Nottingham and the United States, is one of the best-known names in the water industry, working with the biggest companies on the inspection, cleaning and repair of drinking water structures.

 It has also pioneered the use of innovative robots which are deployed to inspect and clean underground water storage tanks without disrupting supplies to customers.

-Panton McLeod is supported by public relations experts the Holyrood Partnership, who promote the company’s PR in Scotland.
+Panton McLeod is supported by public relations experts the Holyrood PR, who promote the company’s PR in Scotland.

 Comments Off on Top lawyer joins Gilson Gray, host of top media coverage follows